dns-sb/dns.sb/src/pages/dot/linux.md

 ## Debian and most popular Linux distributions

-For modern Linux distributions, we recommend using `systemd-resolved`
+For most modern Linux distributions, we recommend using `systemd-resolved`

 ### 1. Enable systemd-resolved